Dementia Exercise, Mobility & Falls Prevention

 What Is Dementia?

-Dementia is a broad term used for conditions that affect cognitive function.
-Depending on the type and stage, dementia may affect memory, attention, language, judgement, planning, mood, and behaviour.
-Symptoms usually develop gradually and can make daily tasks harder over time.
+Dementia is a broad term for conditions that affect thinking and daily function.
+Depending on the type and stage, it may affect memory, attention, language, judgement, planning, mood and behaviour.
+Symptoms usually develop slowly and can make daily tasks harder over time.

-Although dementia is often discussed as a brain condition, it commonly affects physical function as well.
-Many people living with dementia develop slower walking, reduced strength, poorer balance, and less confidence with movement.
-As a result, they may become less active, more dependent, and more likely to fall.
+Dementia is often discussed as a brain condition.
+However, it can also affect physical function.
+Many people living with dementia develop slower walking, reduced strength, poorer balance and less confidence with movement.
+As a result, they may become less active and more likely to fall.

 What Causes Dementia?

-Dementia can develop for different reasons depending on the type.
-Alzheimer’s disease is one of the most common causes, but vascular dementia, Lewy body dementia, and frontotemporal dementia are also common.
-Risk rises with age, yet lifestyle and health factors also matter.
+Dementia can develop for different reasons.
+Alzheimer’s disease is one common cause.
+Vascular dementia, Lewy body dementia and frontotemporal dementia are also common.
+Risk rises with age, but health and lifestyle factors also matter.

 Some risk factors cannot be changed.
-However, others may be modified.
-Physical inactivity, poor cardiovascular health, smoking, diabetes, high blood pressure, poor sleep, and social isolation are all factors commonly discussed in dementia risk reduction.
-Therefore, regular exercise and healthy ageing strategies are important parts of broader dementia care.
+Others may be modified.
+These include inactivity, poor heart health, smoking, diabetes, high blood pressure, poor sleep and social isolation.
+Regular movement and healthy ageing habits can form part of broader dementia care.

 How Can Exercise Help People Living With Dementia?

-Exercise may help people living with dementia maintain strength, mobility, endurance, confidence, and daily function.
-It can also support mood, routine, and participation in home and community activities.
-While exercise does not reverse dementia, it may help slow physical decline and reduce the impact of inactivity.
+Exercise may help people living with dementia maintain strength, mobility, endurance, confidence and daily function.
+It can also support mood, routine and home or community activity.
+Exercise does not reverse dementia, but it may help reduce the impact of inactivity.

-Useful exercise programs often include walking, sit-to-stand practice, lower limb strengthening, stepping drills, balance exercises, and functional task practice.
-In some cases, supervised group exercise can also improve confidence and consistency.
+Useful exercise programs often include walking, sit-to-stand practice, lower limb strength work, stepping drills, balance exercises and daily task practice.
+In some cases, supervised group exercise can also improve confidence and routine.

 How Can Exercise Physiology Help Dementia?

-Exercise physiology can play an important role in dementia care, especially when the goal is to improve physical capacity, routine, confidence, and long-term participation in exercise.
-An exercise physiologist can tailor a program to current ability, supervision needs, and medical history, then progress it safely over time.
+Exercise physiology can play an important role in dementia care.
+It may help when the goal is to improve physical capacity, routine, confidence and long-term exercise habits.
+An exercise physiologist can tailor a program to current ability, support needs and medical history.

 This approach may suit people who are deconditioned, at risk of falls, or managing other health issues alongside dementia.
-It can also help family members and carers by providing a clear structure, practical home strategies, and safe exercise options.
-For more complex cases, neurological rehabilitation through exercise physiology may help target balance, mobility, endurance, and participation.
+It can also help family members and carers by providing a clear structure, home strategies and safe exercise options.

 Why Does Dementia Increase Falls Risk?

-Dementia can increase falls risk because several issues often occur together.
-These may include slower reactions, reduced attention, poor balance, weaker leg muscles, medication side effects, visual problems, and difficulty judging distance or hazards.
-Reduced confidence and low activity levels can add to the problem.
+Dementia can increase falls risk because several issues may occur together.
+These may include slower reactions, reduced attention, poor balance, weaker leg muscles, medication effects, visual problems and difficulty judging distance or hazards.

-Falls can lead to injury, hospital admission, and loss of independence.
-Therefore, it is important to act early.
-A tailored program that combines balance training, strength work, walking practice, and practical safety advice can help reduce risk.
+Falls can lead to injury, hospital admission and loss of independence.
+A tailored program that combines balance training, strength work, walking practice and safety advice may help reduce risk.

 What Treatment Options May Help Dementia-Related Mobility Problems?

-Treatment should be matched to the individual.
-Physiotherapy may help with mobility assessment, walking retraining, transfers, fall risk reduction, and practical movement strategies.
-Exercise physiology may help with longer-term conditioning, structured exercise habits, and ongoing progression.
+Treatment should match the individual.
+Physiotherapy may help with mobility assessment, walking retraining, transfers, fall risk reduction and movement strategies.
+Exercise physiology may help with longer-term conditioning, exercise habits and steady progression.

 For some people, a supervised balance and falls prevention class can be a helpful next step after assessment.
-Group-based balance and falls prevention exercise classes may assist with stability, leg strength, confidence, and adherence when a person is safe and suitable for that setting.
+For others, individual therapy is safer before group exercise begins.

-What Are the Benefits of Balance and Falls Prevention Exercise Classes?
+What Are the Benefits of Balance and Falls Prevention Classes?

-Balance and falls prevention exercise classes can offer a structured and social way to keep moving.
-They may help improve balance, stepping control, lower limb strength, confidence, and general activity levels.
-For some people, regular class attendance also makes it easier to stay consistent with exercise.
+Balance and falls prevention classes offer a structured and social way to keep moving.
+They may help improve balance, stepping control, leg strength, confidence and general activity levels.
+Regular attendance may also make it easier to stay consistent.

 When Should Someone With Dementia Seek Professional Help?

-You should seek professional help if dementia is affecting walking, balance, confidence, transfers, falls, or day-to-day activity.
-It is also sensible to seek review after a fall, after a visible decline in physical function, or when carers notice that movement is becoming less safe.
+Seek professional help if dementia is affecting walking, balance, confidence, transfers, falls or daily activity.
+It is also sensible to seek review after a fall, after a clear decline in physical function, or when carers notice that movement is becoming less safe.

-A physiotherapist or exercise physiologist can assess function, identify the key problems, and explain the safest next step.
-That may include individual therapy, a home exercise program, balance retraining, neurological rehabilitation, or referral into a suitable group exercise class.
+A physiotherapist or exercise physiologist can assess function, identify the main risks and explain the safest next step.
+That may include individual therapy, a home exercise program, balance retraining, neurological rehabilitation or referral into a suitable group exercise class.

 FAQs About Dementia, Exercise Physiology and Falls Prevention